Levels Of Care For Seniors In Denver

 Assisted Living In Denver

 Assisted living is a great choice for seniors who need help with daily living tasks and/or medications or incontinence.
-In assisted living, caregivers can administer medications and help with dressing, bathing, grooming, and toileting.
+In assisted living, caregivers can administer medications and help with dressing, bathing, grooming and using the tiolet.
 All meals and snacks are included in the monthly fee, and there are usually a variety of activities at the larger assisted living facilities in Denver.
 Some assisted living facilities even offer individual and group transportation.

 Residential Care Facilities (“Board and Care”) In Denver